Effective Workflow Automation with Grunt [Step-by-Step Guide]

 }

-The name and version is up to you, the dependencies must contain all packages you are using.
-We’re not doing anything at the moment so we’ll just make sure Grunt itself is added as a dependency.
+The name and version are up to you.
+The dependencies must include all packages you are using.
+We’re not doing anything complex at the moment, so we’ll just ensure Grunt itself is added as a dependency.

-You may be asking yourself what that squiggly line (~) called a tilde is doing there.
+You might be wondering what the tilde (~) is doing there.

-Versions can be required using the rules from the semantic versioner for npm.
-In a nutshell:
+Versions can be specified using the rules from the semantic versioner for npm.
+In short:

-• You can use greater than/less than to indicate minimum or maximum version such as >4.0.3
+• Use greater than/less than to indicate minimum or maximum version, such as >4.0.3

-A lot more ways of specifying versions is available but this is enough for most needs.
-The next step is to create a Gruntfile which will perform our automations.
+There are many more ways to specify versions, but this is sufficient for most needs.
+The next step is to create a Gruntfile that will perform our automations.

 module.exports = function(grunt) {